ruicc/sample-project-with-docker/readme.md

 ### Approach

-* All code about docker is in docker directory
+* All code about docker is in .docker directory
 * Several commands are in Makefile to launch docker

 ### Requirements